grapestone5321/Kaggle-Courses-Python/README.md

       help(round(-2.01))

  Python evaluates an expression like this from the inside out.
 First it calculates the value of ***round(-2.01)***, then it provides help on the output of that expression.

+(And it turns out to have a lot to say about integers!
+After we talk later about objects, methods, and attributes in Python, the help output above will make more sense.)

 - Defining functions

 Builtin functions are great, but we can only get so far with them before we need to start defining our own functions.
 Below is a simple example.